 Normally it is my dad’s honor to take Zeus to the family groomer, in Texas City.
 The groomer business recently changed management, things were somewhat chaotic in the groomer shop.
 Nonetheless, dad managed to drop Zeus off, a pat and a kiss to say goodbye.
 Dad had lunch with grandpa on that afternoon, so they both drove to pick up Zeus after lunch.
 Nan was happy and looking forward to Zeus coming home with her toenail polished, ear cleaned, bathed and a pretty complimentary pink bow around her neck which is Zeus’s signature color.

 So, it should be business as usual right?
 Oh, the drama just started.
 Christmas season, traffic was heavy.
-Dad was driving around few times just to look for parking, yet no luck.
+Dad was driving around a few times just to look for parking, yet no luck.
 So grandpa, blessed his soul, asked dad to wait in the car and he should go in to fetch Zeus.

-Guest what, so happened on that day, there were two great dane waiting to be picked up at the groomer.
+Guess what, so happened on that day, there were two great dane waiting to be picked up at the groomer.
 They were both great.
-You see, grandpa is color blind and a bit deaf, but he has special touch with dogs.
+You see, grandpa is color blind and a bit deaf, but he has a special touch with dogs.
 He picked up one of the dane and hurried back to the car.
 So they drove off and headed home.

 When they arrived home, nan hurried out to welcome Zeus.
 Grandpa opened the back door.
 When the dog jumped out of the car.
 Nan immediately noticed the ribbon around the neck was red, not pink.
 She shouted, “this is not Zeus!”
 OMG, “where is my Zeus?”
 She worked herself into a frenzy of rage!
-Dad jumped out of his car, have a good looked at the dog, he was shock its not Zeus.
+Dad jumped out of his car, have a good looked at the dog, he was shocked its not Zeus.

 Immediately dad called the groomer, the manager has left for the day, the young staff answered the phone told him there was no great dane left in the shop.
 To add to the fuel, the young staff said he has turned off the computer, closing the shop, ready to go home for the day.

 Dad with his genius mind, wasted not one second.
 He took a picture of the dane and immediately posted on Facebook.
-And called the number on the dane’s collar, but it was switched off.
+And called the number on the Dane’s collar, but it was switched off.

 The Facebook post went viral within seconds.
 As mum, my uncles, my cousins, my aunties, their friends, their friends’ friends were all frantically ‘messaging everyone,’ trying to find Zeus.
 The phones were ringing off the hook, everyone was looking for Zeus, and worried about nan.
 And poor grandpa, the guilt on his face was unbearable to watch.

-Finally, the ring that we were all waiting for, dad received a call back from the other dane’s owner, who has our Zeus.
+Finally, the ring that we were all waiting for, dad received a call back from the other Dane’s owner, who has our Zeus.
 A big sigh on the phone, a chuckle but a worried look.
 He picked up Zeus without knowing was the wrong dane, and started his journey to the Franklin Mountains.
 Dad said he must turn around and bring Zeus back today, so dad agreed to meet him halfway to make sure the delay of getting Zeus back was minimum.

 Here we go, a convoy of 3 cars, ready to go get Zeus.
 Our whole family, almost everyone dropped everything to accompany dad.
 Especially nan, she jumped straight to the front seat with Zeus favorite toy and treats in her hand, eager and stressed.